dwij2212/body-scan-django/readme.md

 $ python manage.py migrate
 ```

-4. Download the pretrained weights
-Download the pretrained weights from this [Google Drive link](https://drive.google.com/file/d/1zYC7go9EV0XaSlSBjMaiyE_4TcHc_S38/view) and place it in the root directory.
+4. Download the pretrained weights from this [Google Drive link](https://drive.google.com/file/d/1zYC7go9EV0XaSlSBjMaiyE_4TcHc_S38/view) and place it in the root directory.

 Alternatively, if you have gdown installed:
 ```bash